MichalKarbownik/falcon-docs/docs/falcon-client/state-management.md

 ## The long version

-This will go in-depth about how to use Apollo for managing the client state of your Falcon application with Apollo.
+This will go in-depth about how to use Apollo for managing the client state of your Falcon application.

 If you're unfamiliar with GraphQL queries it is recommended to check out [this guide](https://graphql.org/learn/queries/).